-Mr. Ito/ Mr. Matsubara, from a bank’s point of view, talked about why they are shifting the gears of their investment activities towards those that take into consideration environment, society and governance.
+Ito/ Mr. Matsubara, from a bank’s point of view, talked about why they are shifting the gears of their investment activities towards those that take into consideration environment, society and governance.
 He also explained how big these activities have grown.
 In the very beginning, there was a question about how to obtain investment funding.
 You saw an answer in his slide, the second one from the last.
 It is about the selection of which kind of social problems the investors want to pay their money into.
 One thing is whether or not it has a ripple effect.
 That is, whether it can put influence on a wider range of areas and how big the social profits can be.
 Another thing is sustainability.
 Whether or not they can continuously develop their activities and if any innovation is incorporated into their activities?
 On top of this, one more thing is whether it can produce economic impacts or not.
 If all these requirements are fulfilled, investors may show their interest.
 Am I understanding correctly?
 Now, we would like to invite the third speaker, Ms. Kono from ARUN.
 ARUN has been practicing impact investment for 10 years in Asia.

-Ms. Kono/ My name is Satoko from ARUN.
+Kono/ My name is Satoko from ARUN.
 I would like to talk about ARUN’s activities and give few examples of investment.
 ARUN means “dawn” in Cambodian language.
 It represents hope and energy of entrepreneurs.
 For about 10 years, I was in Cambodia doing international cooperation work.
 At that time, I met social entrepreneurs, and it inspired me to start ARUN to implement social investment.
 Compared to conventional investment that looks for financial returns and profitability, social investments pursue both social return and financial return simultaneously.
 ARUN aims at connecting investors with entrepreneurs who are trying to solve social issues through their businesses, and formulating a community where investors can also learn from entrepreneurs.
 (Slide 1 – 6)

 ARUN envisions a society in which all members live and enjoy the full range of their talents and abilities, regardless of background.
 Until now, we have been making social investments mainly in Asia, more specifically, in Cambodia and India.
 Also, in targeting Asian counties, we hold social business competitions.
 We are investing in many different fields, such as agriculture, health care, water, education, and gender issues.
-Recently, IT- and IOT-using businesses are increasing in every field.
+Recently, IT- and IoT-using businesses are increasing in every field.
 We do not have a specific investment category for persons with disabilities, but there have been companies that are run by persons with disabilities.
 We make investments based on both social criteria and financial/business criteria.
 What we think the most important is commitment of entrepreneurs to solve social problems.
 We value such perspectives, as this is social investment: We need to measure results and impacts that the businesses are producing, to discuss these together with investors and entrepreneurs, and to think how to enhance them even more.
 (Slide 7-10)